D0liphin/Tcp/README.md

 API is designed with the expectation that this type information is passed as a constant, codegen is only evaluated for that case.

+## Style

+I typically conform to the kernel style guide, with a few exceptions that make my life easier.

+1. 8-spaces instead of 8-width tabs
+2. Aligned comments
+3. Max-width of 100 characters for code and inline comments
+4. Max-width of 80 characters otherwise

+I also have more relaxed rules about typedefs, namely function signatures can be typedefs.
+There are also two special case 'bad' typedefs in `slice` and `str`.

 ## Example

 The following example demonstrates some basic usage of a dynamic array